 Time building — accumulating flight hours toward commercial pilot certificate requirements or personal proficiency goals — is one of the most cost-sensitive activities in aviation.
 Every hour of solo aircraft rental adds to your total investment.
-At $200/hr wet, the Piper Cherokee at Accelerated Flight School is a practical time-building option in the Los Angeles area.
+Starting at $145/hr wet, the fleet at Accelerated Flight School is a practical time-building option in the Los Angeles area.

 Commercial pilot certificate requirements include 250 total hours, 100 hours PIC, and 50 hours cross-country PIC.
 Students who have completed private pilot and instrument rating often use solo rental flights to build toward these totals.
 From Van Nuys Airport, practical time-building routes include Camarillo, Santa Barbara, Bakersfield, Palmdale, Brackett Field, Big Bear, Hawthorne, and beyond.

-The Block Rate Math That Makes Time Building Affordable
+The Aircraft-Rate Math That Makes Time Building Affordable

 When you are accumulating hours toward the 250 required for a commercial certificate, the aircraft rate is the number that compounds fastest.
-This is exactly where the 10-hour block at $165/hr wet pays off: every block you fly saves $100 against the standard $200/hr rate, and those savings stack across dozens of hours.
+This is exactly where the fleet helps: choosing a $145/hr wet Skyhawk instead of a higher-priced airplane saves real money on every hour, and those savings stack across dozens of hours.

 Picture a cross-country day from Van Nuys out to Santa Barbara and back, logging about 2.5 hours.
-At the block rate that flight costs roughly $375 in aircraft time instead of $500 — and you have built two and a half hours of cross-country experience while you were at it.
+In a $145/hr airplane that flight costs roughly $363 in aircraft time — and you have built two and a half hours of cross-country experience while you were at it.
 Multiply that across the routes toward Camarillo, Bakersfield, Big Bear, and the high desert and the difference becomes real money.

-N9172Y is IFR-equipped, so currency-current instrument pilots can build meaningful cross-country time in the system rather than just boring holes in the sky.
-Call or text 323-332-0585 to discuss block rates and rental requirements for time building.
+The fleet's aircraft are IFR-equipped, so currency-current instrument pilots can build meaningful cross-country time in the system rather than just boring holes in the sky.
+Call or text 424-493-2761 to discuss rates and rental requirements for time building.

 Why Train at Van Nuys Airport (KVNY)?